Capitol Reflections: 2023 Session, Issue 2

 Legislative Freshman Luncheon

-BOISE - On Wednesday, Idaho Farm Bureau hosted their Legislative Freshman Luncheon.
-This luncheon occurs after election years when the legislature sees incoming freshmen.
-There were seventeen freshman legislators in attendance.
+On Tuesday, Idaho Farm Bureau Federation hosted its Legislative Freshman Luncheon for newly elected legislators.
+There were twenty-seven freshman legislators in attendance.
 The luncheon provides an opportunity for incoming legislators to become familiar with Farm Bureau and learn what the organization is about.

-Idaho Farm Bureau President Bryan Searle began the lunch by introducing himself, VP Richard Durrant and CEO, Zak Miller, followed by the Governmental Affairs team members.
-It was explained that Farm Bureau is a grassroots organization and that our policies work their way up from the local county members to the state level before they can be voted into the policy book.
+Lunch began with a quick welcome from Idaho Farm Bureau VP, Richard Durrant.
+During the meal an ISDA video was shown highlighting the many commodities grown in Idaho.
+A video was then shown of IFBF President, Bryan Searle, with a personal message to the freshman legislators.
+He explained that Farm Bureau is a grassroots organization and that our policies work their way up from the local county members to the state level before they can be voted into our policy book.
+This was followed by a few words from Zak Miller, CEO, and an introduction of the IFBF Governmental Affairs Team.
 Each legislator received a printout with Idaho agricultural facts along with how many Farm Bureau member families are in the counties they represent and their County Presidents’ contact information.

-There was great conversation at each of the tables during lunch as the legislators got to converse and ask questions with Farm Bureau leaders.
-President Searle ended the lunch by thanking the legislators for their commitment to serve the people of Idaho and the hope that Farm Bureau can be a resource for them as they serve.
-“We may not agree on everything…but I hope we can always be friends and still sit down to dinner together,” said Bryan.
+There was great conversation had throughout the lunch hour as well as opportunities for new legislators to get to know Farm Bureau staff and Farm Bureau board members.
+Vice President Durrant ended the lunch by thanking the legislators for their commitment to serve the people of Idaho and the hope that Farm Bureau can be a resource for them as they do.

 Idaho Farm Bureau thanks the legislators that were in attendance and is looking forward to working with all of them throughout the session.